LeadHaste

 Contact Details Required

-I include a primary phone number and a secondary (mobile or office) when available to support multi-channel outreach like cold email followed by a call.
-I also note LinkedIn profile URLs and company website links to validate titles and craft customized openers.
+Include a primary phone number and a secondary (mobile or office) when available to support multi-channel outreach.
+Add email source, verification status, and last verification date to prevent bouncebacks and wasted sends.

 Account and Firmographic Information

-I record company name, industry, and headquarters location to assess market fit at a glance.
-Company size (employee bands or revenue) is essential for prioritizing targets and choosing an appropriate pitch and pricing tier.
+Record company name, industry, and headquarters location to assess market fit.
+Company size (employee bands or revenue) is essential for segmentation and messaging.

 Intent Signals and Technographics

-I use buyer intent data and buying signals to distinguish warm prospects from cold ones.
-Examples I monitor: search behavior for keywords, content downloads, event attendance, and engagement with competitor solutions.
+Use buyer intent data and buying signals to distinguish warm prospects from cold ones.
+Monitor: search behavior for keywords, content downloads, competitor evaluation, and product review activity.

 Segmentation for Personalization